 Government Requests for Proposal (RFP) are sometimes set aside for 8(a) BD program participants.
-An important aspect that potential bidders must look out for is the specific language that “If the procurement is to be awarded through the 8(a) BD program, SBA must approve the joint venture contractual agreement pursuant to 13 CFR 124.513.”
+An important aspect that potential bidders must look out for is the specific language that “If the procurement is to be awarded through the 8(a) BD program, SBA must approve the joint venture agreement pursuant to 13 CFR 124.513.”

-- Where a joint venture relationship has been established and approved by SBA for one 8(a) contract, a second or third 8(a) contract may be awarded to that joint venture provided an addendum to the joint venture agreement, setting forth the performance requirements on that second or third contract, is provided to and approved by SBA prior to contract award.
+- Where a joint venture partnership agreement has been established and approved by SBA for one 8(a) contract, a second or third 8(a) contract may be awarded to that joint venture provided an addendum to the joint venture agreement, setting forth the performance requirements on that second or third contract, is provided to and approved by SBA prior to contract award.

 - SBA must approve the addendums prior to the award of any successive 8(a) contract to the joint venture business.

-Solicitation Language Rules
+Forming a Joint Venture – Solicitation Language Rules

-Given the language of the solicitation, it is important to submit your joint venture contractual agreement as early as possible in the bidding process.
+Given the language of the solicitation, it is important to submit your joint venture agreement as early as possible in the bidding process.
 Unless facts dictate that the formal notice of award was not made before SBA approval, you cannot use the SBA’s delay to suggest that you should be awarded the contract.

 Clearly, there is an argument to be made that if the SBA is aware that you are bidding on a project, and its role is to help small businesses succeed, then it should accelerate the approval of the joint venture proposal.